kamleshkarki/KamleshKarki/README.md

 ## Welcome to GitHub

-I'm a BI DEVELOPER & DATA ANALYST" my expertise in Tableau, BI tools, web-technology, web-design, data analysis and analysis.
+I'm a BI DEVELOPER & DATA ANALYST" my expertise in Tableau, BI tools, figma, web-design, data analysis and analysis.

 ### Tools and technology